 Bangkok Itinerary: Ethnic Neighborhoods

 Apart from walking through the Yaowarat Road, you can visit an ornate ceremonial gate called the China Gate, roam within the Sampeng Lane full of various goods, explore the largest and the most important Chinese-Buddhist temple Wat Mangkon Kamalawat, or relax at one of its parks.
+For more detailed exploration, join a 4-hour guided tour of Chinatown and discover its gems as well as sample the food.

 Nearest Stop: Wat Mangkon MRT Blue Line